-The process of credit card debt consolidation involves taking one single loan to pay off multiple credit cards.
-So instead of multiple debts, you only have a single larger debt.
-This is done either through a loan company or through a particular credit card debt counseling service.
+Credit card debt consolidation involves taking out one single loan to pay off multiple credit cards.
+Instead of multiple debts, you only have a single larger debt.
+This is done either through a loan company or through a specific credit card debt consolidation service.

 There are several advantages to credit card debt consolidation.
 For one, the loan may be at a lower interest rate than your credit cards.
 This means you may save money over the payment period, and you can pay off your debt faster.
 Another benefit is that there is just one single payment to keep track of, rather than multiple credit card payments to different companies.